-If you or someone you know is experiencing bullying in a New York City public school, please contact the BRAVEline Monday through Friday 2:30 pm-9:30 pm by calling (212) 709-3222, texting BRAVE to 43961 or through chat.
+If you or someone you know is experiencing bullying in a New York City public school, please contact the BRAVEline Monday through Friday 2:30 pm-9:30 pm by calling (212) 709-3222, texting BRAVE to 43961.
 Includes phone and web resources.

 Includes a particular emphasis for parents and friends of LGBTQ persons and youth.